jefriwidianto/elevator-test/README.md

 5. Optimize the number of people served by elevator, e.g. move faster and smooth without removing the animation.
 6. Shorter time to serve is better.

-# Implementation From The Issues Above
+# Implementation From The Issues
+1. modified the code to be more readable.
-1. Reusable and OOP implementation code and more readable
+2. Reusable and OOP implementation code.
-2. Paralel too serving pickup
+3. Paralel too serving pickup.
-3. Correctly position text `Waiting` spesific destination pickup
+4. Correctly position text `Waiting` spesific destination pickup.

 # Trying The Capture Testing With Implementation New Code